pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: `ON`
 - This variable controls whether the optimizer can use a query condition including null equivalence as a prefix condition for index access.
 - This variable is enabled by default.
-When it is enabled, the optimizer can reduce the volume of index data to be accessed, which increases the speed of query execution.
-For example, in the case of multiple-column indexes `index(a, b)` and the query condition `a<=>null and b=1`, the optimizer can use both `a<=>null` and `b=1` in the query condition for index access.
+When it is enabled, the optimizer can reduce the volume of index data to be accessed, which accelerates query execution.
+For example, if a query involves multiple-column indexes `index(a, b)` and the query condition contains `a<=>null and b=1`, the optimizer can use both `a<=>null` and `b=1` in the query condition for index access.
 If the variable is disabled, because `a<=>null and b=1` includes the null equivalence condition, the optimizer does not use `b=1` for index access.

 ### tidb_replica_read <span class="version-mark">New in v4.0</span>